 - The role of the community in criminal justice in the PR China and in Germany (Juan Du, doctoral thesis).

-- Commentary on the Youth Prison Acts of the federal states, areas: open institutions, transfer, social-therapeutic institutions, evaluation/research (directors: Frieder Dünkel, Philip Walkenhorst and Joachim Walter).
+- Commentary on the Youth Prison Acts of the federal states, areas: open institutions, transfer, social-therapeutic institutions, evaluation/research (directors: Kirstin Drenkhahn, Frieder Dünkel, Jochen Goerdeler and Philip Walkenhorst).

 - Comitting offences in youth prison: The obligation of disclosure of the prison governor in jurisprudence, prison research and practice (Alexandra Schwan, doctoral thesis).